ds-modules/curriculum-guide/_sources/workflow/accessibility.md

 # Creating Accessible Notebook Experience

 Improving the accessibility of the notebook experience has consistently been a key priority for the Datahub infrastructure team.
-This focus stems from the fact that notebooks have presented significant accessibility challenges, including limited compatibility with screen readers and keyboard navigation, difficulties in interpreting content due to color contrast issues, and non-compliance with the [WCAG 2.0 AA](https://www.ucop.edu/electronic-accessibility/standards-and-best-practices/levels-of-conformance-a-aa-aaa.html] standards mandated by the University.
+This focus stems from the fact that notebooks have presented significant accessibility challenges, including limited compatibility with screen readers and keyboard navigation, difficulties in interpreting content due to color contrast issues, and non-compliance with the [WCAG 2.0 AA](https://www.ucop.edu/electronic-accessibility/standards-and-best-practices/levels-of-conformance-a-aa-aaa.html) standards mandated by the University.

 Enhancing the accessibility of the notebook experience involves addressing multiple dimensions:

-a) Ensuring the accessibility of the interface, as exemplified by Lab 4 and Notebook 7.
+- Ensuring the accessibility of the interface, as exemplified by Lab 4 and Notebook 7.
-b) Enhancing the accessibility of the content within notebooks.
+-  Enhancing the accessibility of the content within notebooks.

 ## Enhancing the accessibility of the notebook interface:

-The Datahub team consistently collaborates with Jupyter developers to incorporate accessibility enhancements into both the Notebook and Lab interfaces.
+The Datahub team constantly collaborates with Jupyter developers to incorporate accessibility enhancements into both the Notebook and Lab interfaces.
 In that spirit, We encourage instructors to integrate Lab 4 and Notebook 7 into their teaching workflows, as these releases include the latest accessibility enhancements.

 ### JupyterLab 4.0: